live-and-learn/git-learning/lesson-3/README.md

 Preparation:
 [How to 'fork' a repository](https://youtu.be/lngsXbJT_5I "Video about forking a GitHub.com repository") on GitHub.com.
 You will do this so you have a Git repository for practicing using Git commands in this lesson.
+* Create a fork of this repository: https://github.com/live-and-learn/git-learning.git

 [Using the Git "clone" command.](https://youtu.be/6DCzRj59IJM "Video about using the Git clone command")